Pocono Mountains: Ecology

-Glaciated Low Plateau Region
+Glaciated Low Plateau region

 According to the A. W. Kuchler U.S. potential natural vegetation types, the Glaciated Low Plateau region of the northern and eastern Poconos would have a dominant vegetation type of Northern Hardwood (106) with a dominant vegetation form of Northern hardwood forest (26) north and west of Lake Wallenpaupack, and a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25) south and east of Wallenpaupack.
-The peak spring bloom typically occurs in early-May and peak fall color usually occurs in early-October.
+The peak spring bloom typically occurs in early May and peak fall color usually occurs in early October.
 The plant hardiness zone is 5b with an average annual extreme minimum air temperature of -13.1 °F.

-Glaciated Pocono Plateau Region
+Glaciated Pocono Plateau region

 According to the A. W. Kuchler U.S. potential natural vegetation types, the Glaciated Pocono Plateau region of the central and western Poconos would have a dominant vegetation type of Northern Hardwood (106) with a dominant vegetation form of Northern hardwood forest (26).
-The peak spring bloom typically occurs in early-May and peak fall color usually occurs in early-October.
+The peak spring bloom typically occurs in early May and peak fall color usually occurs in early October.
 The plant hardiness zone is 5b with an average annual extreme minimum air temperature of -10.1 °F.

-Ridge and Valley Region
+Ridge and Valley region

 According to the A. W. Kuchler U.S. potential natural vegetation types, the Ridge and Valley region of the southern Poconos would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).
-The peak spring bloom typically occurs in late-April and peak fall color usually occurs in mid-October.
+The peak spring bloom typically occurs in late April and peak fall color usually occurs in mid October.
 The plant hardiness zone is 6a with an average annual extreme minimum air temperature of -5.4 °F.

-Sullivan March
+Sullivan march

 During the Revolutionary War in 1779, General John Sullivan marched his troops through the Pocono Mountains (Monroe and Luzerne counties) on their expedition to fight the Iroquois tribe in New York State.
-Sergeant Moses Fellows of the Third New Hampshire Regiment described the area as "...very poor & Barren and I think as never will Be Settled.”
+Sergeant Moses Fellows of the Third New Hampshire Regiment described the area as "...very poor & Barren and I think as never will Be Settled."

 Recreation

-The Poconos are a well-known outdoor recreation destination for visitors around the northeast, especially from New York City and Philadelphia.
+The Poconos are a well-known outdoor recreation destination for residents around the northeast, especially from New York City and Philadelphia.
 The region encompasses the Delaware State Forest, including six designated natural areas, seven state parks, and seventeen state game lands.
 The Delaware Water Gap National Recreation Area is on the eastern edge of the Poconos and includes 70,000 acre of wilderness.